dsohk/rancher-devsecops-workshop/docs/part-1.md

 ```
 ./setup-rke-cluster1.sh
 ```
-The Terminal will be seeking input command, which we will generate in the following step
+The Terminal will be seeking input command to create the cluster.
+The command for creating the cluster will be generate in the following step below.

 c) Navigate to Rancher Cluster Management UI, click `Create`